markusfalk/git-workflow/README.md

 * It works great witch scrum projects but is flexible enough to work in any other way
 * It makes code reviews easy
 * It makes setting up new projects easy
-* It provides additional freedom for customization
-* It makes release management easy because all features are sepereated until release.
+* It helpes with release management

 ## Prerequisites

-* It works under the assumption that the same source code will always produce the same compiled software
+* This strategy works under the assumption that the same source code will always produce the same compiled software
 * It also assumes that you want to release all of your stories and features once they are done.
 I have explained an [alternative approach](#alternative-approach) to this continous method.
 * This workflow is intended to be used with a centralized git workflow

 ```ruby
            +------+